Oral & Vision Health Blog

 What happens during and after the root canal?

 A common fear about root canals is that you will lose the tooth.
 While waiting too long can result in tooth loss, advances in endodontics are making it possible to save teeth.
 The nerves inside the tooth will be removed.
-However, the tooth will be able to function as normal.
-When endodontic treatment is not effective, surgery may be able to save the tooth.
+However, the tooth will be able to function as usual.
+When endodontic treatment is not practical, surgery may be able to save the tooth.

-It is common for people to get anxious about root canals.
-It does involve the endodontist scraping the dental pulp area.
-With the right techniques and equipment your dentist will work to make you as comfortable as possible.
+It is common for people to get anxious about root canals, which involve the endodontist scraping the dental pulp area.
+Your dentist will make you as comfortable as possible with the proper techniques and equipment.

 If you want to learn more about root canals and how they differ from tooth extraction, check out this article.

-Disclaimer: This information is provided for educational and informational purposes only and does not constitute providing medical advice or professional services.
-The information provided should not be used for diagnosing or treating a health problem or disease, and those seeking medical advice should consult with a licensed physician
+Disclaimer: This information is provided for educational and informational purposes only and does not constitute medical advice or professional services.
+It should not be used to diagnose or treat a health problem or disease, and those seeking medical advice should consult with a licensed physician

 questions to ask the dentist